alanlachkar/treasureMap-carbonIT/README.md

 - Jest [Jest](https://jestjs.io/fr/) unit test
 - Cypress [Cypress](https://www.cypress.io/) end to end testing (features workflow)
 - Mochawesome report cypress HTML and NYC coverage report
-- Axios for request HTTP handling data
-- dotenv to configure .env

-You can use this minimun configuration to start a clean project, test it and improve it

-## Pre installation (toolings)

-VS Code extensions used to develop faster.
+## Extra configuration

 - Prettier

-(Optional) You can configure the prettier path of the project as your default prettier configuration or keep your own.

-But if you run the .bat script on [Git hooks](#git-hooks) section below (recommended), it will configure prettier rules on pre-commit's git events according to the `<GIT_DIRECTORY>/.prettierrc.json`.
+A `<GIT_DIRECTORY>/.prettierrc.json` exist to make the code more clean

 - ESlint

 This plugin is used to help you to develop and add rules to stylesheet your coding style.

-<a name='git-hooks'></a>

 - Git hooks

-Run the .bat script in `<GIT_DIRECTORY>/.git-hooks` to instanciate the git hooks configuration on your project.
+I run the .bat script in `<GIT_DIRECTORY>/.git-hooks` to instanciate the git hooks configuration on the project.

-Configuration Windows or Linux (use powershell or bash) Recommendation use VSCode bash = default configuration
+The commit-msg git hook is to force the developpers to write properly their commit message.

+The pre-commit git hook exist to prettify the code before the commit.
+The used rules are in `<GIT_DIRECTORY>/.prettierrc.json`.

 # Installation